-Where do tea leaves come from?
-The best tea leaves come from the Cammelia Sinensis plant that tea countries produce.
+Are you drinking real teas but don’t know where do tea leaves come from?
+The best leaves come from the Camellia sinensis plant that tea countries produce.
 Nowadays we love to drink real teas that are made from this plant.
-Each type of real tea is produced differently.
+Each type of tea is produced differently.

-If we look the tea history, we see that tea is home in Asia.
-A legend says that Chinese emperor Cheng-Nung discovered tea in 2374 B.C. when tea leaves fell into his hot water.
-Another legend claims that Indian monk Bodhidharma discovered it when he took a 9 year meditation trip to China.
+If we look at tea history, we see that it is home in Asia.
+A legend says that the Chinese emperor Cheng-Nung discovered tea in 2374 B.C. when tea leaves fell into his hot water.
+Another legend claims that Indian monk Bodhidharma discovered it when he took a 9-year meditation trip to China.

-Nevertheless who discovered tea, we have tea producing countries that give us the best quality teas on the world.
-You want to know from where does your tea come from?
+Nevertheless, who discovered it, we have tea producing countries that give us the best quality teas in the world.
+Do you want to know where does your tea come from?
 Read on and you will find interesting information about tea production in different parts of the world.

 Teas that come from the tea plant are also called as real teas.
 They differ mainly in the way of production.
 We also produce essential oils from tea trees that are highly valued.

 Nowadays, every continent has growing tea bushes but tea is home in Asia.
-Some countries cultivate tea for few centuries now.
-It is interesting that the second largest exporter of tea is a complete novice.
-Let us look where do tea leaves come from.
+Some countries cultivate it for a few centuries now.
+It is interesting that the second largest exporter of this drink is a complete novice.

-India is the largest producer of tea in the world.
-It produces very different types of tea.
-Their tea differs from region to region.
+India is the largest producer of this drink in the world.
+It produces very different types of tea that differ from region to region.

-Darjeeling is tea growing area that expands in north-eastern India, in the foothills of the Himalayas.
+Darjeeling is a tea-growing area that expands in north-eastern India, in the foothills of the Himalayas.

 The aroma of this green tea is pleasant, specific and irreplaceable.
 It can develop only if you use soft water for tea preparation.

-In eastern India there is Assam that is the largest tea cultivation area in the world.
-Tea bushes grow on special fertile land of deforested rainforest.
-This tea is very aromatic and has a full taste.
+In eastern India, there is Assam that is the largest tea cultivation area in the world.
+Tea bushes grow on the special fertile land of the deforested rainforest.
+This drink is very aromatic and has a full taste.

 Japan is also one of the leading countries of tea production in the world.
-Tea plantations in Japan are different from those elsewhere in the world, as the Japanese tea machine harvesting differs from picking tea elsewhere.
+The plantations in Japan are different from those elsewhere in the world, as the Japanese tea machine harvesting differs from picking leaves in other countries.

-All Japanese tea plantations are located in the mountainous part of the country near rivers, streams and lakes.
+All Japanese plantations are located in the mountainous part of the country near rivers, streams, and lakes.
 Here the climate is foggy and wet, and the heat of the sun isn’t that strong because of colder and foggy mornings.

-Harvesting tea begins at the end of April.
-Most of the Japanese tea production is focused on green teas.
-While in most countries the part of the production is still manual, the Japanese tea industry mechanized the entire production process.
+Harvesting of the leaves begins at the end of April.
+Most of Japanese tea production is focused on green teas.
+While in most countries the part of the production is still manual, their industry mechanized the entire production process.

 Picking, rolling, fermenting, drying, sorting and packing of tea is mechanized.
 Manual harvesting and production are used only for the most expensive teas – Kariganes and Gyokuro.

 Sri Lanka has three major regions of tea production.
-Uva – district in the east; Dimbula area to the west and where these two regions connect.
+Uva – district in the east; Dimbula area to the west and the one where these two regions connect.

 This area is Nuwara Eliya highlands that we can found on the altitude of 2.000 to 2.500 meters.
 The best and most aromatic Ceylon teas grow here.

-Indonesian Java and Sumatra are the two largest islands which grow tea.
-This island country is on fifth place in the world for the tea production quantity.
+Indonesian Java and Sumatra are the two largest islands that grow tea leaves.
+This island country is in fifth place in the world for tea production quantity.

-Java started to grow tea trees in the early 19th century when they planted the first tea plants from Japan.
-Sumatra started to grow tea in the 20th century.
+Java started to grow it in the early 19th century when they planted the first tea plants from Japan.
+Sumatra started to grow it in the 20th century.
 Teas from Sumatra give a strong flavor similar to Assam tea and tea from Java is more like Ceylon tea.